mystikonetwork/mystiko-rust/README.md

 This repository contains the implementation of Mystiko's core protocol in Rust.
 Please check our [Whitepaper](https://mystiko.network/whitepaper.pdf) for more formal information about the protocol.

-Our zero knowledge proof primitives are built based on [Circom](https://github.com/iden3/circom), which is a popular zkSnark compiler and toolchain.
+Our zero knowledge proof primitives are built based on [Zkorates](https://zokrates.github.io/), which is a popular zkSnark compiler and toolchain.
 Here is the details of the proving schemes we are using:
 * **alt_bn128** - a pairing-friendly elliptic curve, which is also efficient on EVM.
 * **[groth16](https://eprint.iacr.org/2016/260)** - a proving scheme could work with the alt_bn128 curves.
 * **[snarkjs](https://github.com/iden3/snarkjs)** - a zkSnark backend and runtime.

+You can visit [Developer Docs](https://developer.mystiko.network/) for more information.